 The microphones work very well for picking up audio commands.
 Even if the room is noisy or the speaker is playing loudly, you'll be heard to issue your next request.

-Should I buy the Sonos Move?
+Should you buy the Sonos Move?

-If you want a portable smart speaker that doesn't compromise on sound quality then the highly priced Sonos Move is for you.
+If you want a portable smart speaker that doesn't compromise on sound quality then the Sonos Move is for you.
 It'll let you control your smarthome, carry out vocal command requests and do it all wherever you place it while resisting the weather too.